Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 <details><summary></summary>
 <img src="docs/testing/contact_form.png">
 </details>

-4. As a User I can view the opening hours and contact details so that I know when the business is open and how to contact them via email, phone and socials
+4. I want a site that I can view the opening hours, contact details, an address along with a map so that I know where the business is located and when the business is open along with how to contact them via email, phone and socials

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |